Mykola-CI/rock-and-spock/README.md

 * Landscape Mode for Mobiles

 When there is time I would like to rearrange design and make it suitable for landscape modes for smart phones.
-Currently, the game is designed to be played on a web browser.
-However, developing a mobile application would be a better solution for mobiles to handle all orientation modes and issues with rendering and handling different screen sizes such as sliding top menus and address bars.
+However, developing a mobile application instead of browser version would be a better solution for mobiles, which can provide a more seamless, efficient, and user-friendly experience, especially when it comes to rendering and handling different screen orientations.

 * Network Solution for Multiplayer Mode